|►||African Studies Minor|

 CLARENCE SPIGNER*, DrPH University of California, Berkeley (1987), Associate Professor, Health Services; health of disadvantaged populations, race/ethnic relations, health program planning and evaluation, popular culture and societal well-being.
 Dr. Spigner's homepage.

-AMANDA SWARR PhD University of Minnesota (2003), Assistant Professor, Women Studies; African, Sexuality/LGBTQ, and Postcolonial Studies; feminist theory and methods; gender non-conformity; medical equity and justice; transnational social movements.
+AMANDA SWARR* PhD University of Minnesota (2003), Associate Professor, Gender, Women and Sexuality Studies; African, Sexuality/LGBTQ, and Postcolonial Studies; feminist theory and methods; gender non-conformity; medical equity and justice; transnational social movements..
 Dr. Swarr's homepage.

 ANU TARANATH, PhD University of California, San Diego (2000), Senior Lecturer, English; Contemporary world and multi-ethnic literatures, colonial and postcolonial literatures and theories, transnational feminist and cultural studies.
 Dr. Taranath's homepage.